Last Buck Ranch

 Because of their smaller size, Dexters have a lighter environmental imprint, and are easier on the soil.
 Though small, they are incredibly hardy and are efficient foragers.
 They have a docile and sweet temperament as well as a wonderful maternal instinct.

-Dexters are generally harvested at 24 months or older.
-Their meat has a spider marbling effect (generally seen in Wagyu beef) and cuts will be thicker and contain higher amounts of CLAs and omega 3, 6, and 9 fatty acids.
+Out Dexters are generally harvested around 24 months.
+Their meat has a spider marbling effect (generally seen in Wagyu beef) and cuts will contain higher amounts of CLAs and omega 3, 6, and 9 fatty acids.
 Dexter beef is also extremely tender and has a beautiful visual appearance.

 Conjugated Linoleic Acids (CLAs) are a group of fatty acids found naturally in grass-fed beef and dairy products.
 Research has suggested several potential health benefits of CLAs, including: